 5. Start your own business in the cycling industry.

-Also consider leading cycling tours with middle aged men in lycra – many of this crowd have money and influence, and you may even meet a good lawyer or two which could be handy, or someone in marketing or public relations (see #2).
+Also, consider leading cycling tours with middle-aged men in lycra – many of this crowd have money and influence, and you may even meet a good lawyer or two who could be handy, or someone in marketing or public relations (see #2).

 Remember, this is not just a way for you to continue making money from cycling.
 Think of it also as ‘name laundering’ – a key strategy to reframe your brand if your fans haven’t reacted well to your doping.